Fermentation Techniques in Mediterranean Cooking

 In Spanish cuisine, one notable method involves salt-curing fish before fermentation.
 Anchovies and sardines are commonly used in this process, resulting in intensely savory and umami-rich flavor profiles.
 The Spanish approach emphasizes the use of olive oil and aromatic herbs to enhance the overall taste.

-See also Vegetables in Mediterranean Dishes
+See also North African Flavors in Mediterranean Cooking

 On the other hand, Moroccan gastronomy adopts a unique blend of spices and herbs during the fermentation of fish.
 Preserved lemons, cumin, coriander, and chili peppers are frequently incorporated, imparting a vibrant and exotic taste to the preserved fish.
 Moroccan methods highlight the fusion of sweet, savory, and spicy notes.